words Alexa Wang

 Encourage employees to report any incidents of sexual harassment, whether it’s perpetrated by a coworker, supervisor, or customer.
 Employees should also be encouraged to speak up if they see anything that makes them uncomfortable, even if it’s not technically considered sexual harassment.

 Ensure employees know they will not be retaliated against for reporting incidents of sexual harassment.
 And remember, employers can be held liable for the actions of their employees, so make sure you take all reports of sexual harassment seriously.
+You can learn more about the law surrounding sexual harassment by clicking here – make sure you have brushed up on the law and procedures to follow should anyone report this to you.

 As a general rule, employees should always be encouraged to report any incident of sexual violence or misconduct as soon as possible.
 Depending on where the reporting occurs, they may have different reporting requirements and time limits for filing complaints.
 Employees will often face retaliation from their harassers if they don’t follow procedures and file reports through the correct channels.